Docs menutap to expand

 How to use it

-1. Tap the mic button on the chat input.
+1. Tap the mic button.

-What it is — and isn't
+What it is, and isn't

 When voice helps most

-• On a phone in the field — typing is slow with gloves on or hands wet
+• On a phone in the field: typing is slow with gloves on or hands wet

 Tips